01Immediately After Discovering Your Identity Was Stolen

 Even when you're moving quickly and handling everything properly, you'll encounter roadblocks on the way to recovering your identity.
 Some of those roadblocks can be cleared if you understand your rights as a consumer.
 The Federal Trade Commission (FTC) can inform you of your rights.

-Go to https://www.identitytheft.gov/, where you will find a huge array of resources from the FTC.
+Visit the website of the Identity Theft bureau of the FTC, where you will find a huge array of resources.
 Among other tools, you'll find a step-by-step guide to recovery, as well as sample letters to write, contact information, and much more.

 05Don't Get Complacent Once Your Identity is Repaired

 One mistake that identity theft victims make is assuming that once they've cleaned up the damage done by identity theft, it's over.
 Not true.
 In fact, it's not all that uncommon for identity thieves to strike the same victims over and over again.